Loading...

 How to consume Green tea with honey without glucose spikes

-Drink your green tea with honey during or after a meal, rather than on an empty stomach, to help moderate the impact on blood sugar.
+Having your green tea with honey after a balanced meal can help mitigate the impact on your blood sugar levels.

 healthspan-mbl